Bhupesh-V/ugit/README.md

 If you're using [oh-my-zsh](github.com/robbyrussell/oh-my-zsh):

-1. Clone the repository into a new `git-extra-commands` directory in oh-my-zsh's plugin folder:
+1. Clone the repository into a new `ugit` directory in oh-my-zsh's plugin folder:

     `git clone https://github.com/Bhupesh-V/ugit.git $ZSH_CUSTOM/plugins/ugit`